PaulSenon/webgl-threejs-playground/README.md

 # Each folder is a independent demo/test

 ### test 1 :
+* [V1] :
     * threejs "getting started", create scene & camera
     * basic game loop with requestAnimationFrame & time managment
     * basic vertex and fragment shader to interract with mesh position/color via the GPU
     * send JS computed variables to shader for interractive shader
     * basic CPU 3DObjects manipulation using Quaternion angles and Vectors

 ### test 2 :
+* [V1] :
     * basic force interactions applying gravity force and move force
-* green line shows moveForce vector (for a future update it may be cool to control it by user input (simple to do))
+    * green line shows moveForce vector (for a future update it may be cool to control it by user input (simple to do) => DONE)
     * red line shows gravity vector (for a future update it may be cool to angle it toward another element to see gravitational movements)
     * cyan line shows the processed velocity of the body (the cube) (from all forces)
+* [V2] :
+    * handle user input (ZQSD or ArrowKeys)
+    * Added inertia (momentum? 'don't know the exact term)
+        * new guizmos :
+            * fixed green is the normalized user inputs direction
+            * fixed red is this same direction with inertia

-### Ideas for later (maybe one day...) :
+# Ideas for later (maybe one day...) :
 * interractive vertex shader, subdivide mesh and apply locale modifications around cursor
 * stream webcam input in material texture
 * apply GPU realtime filter on image (e.g: chromakey on webcam stream (improvement of the canvas playground project))